In Aberback v. Bellin, 2019 ONSC 3866, the court was tasked with deciding whether or not a settlement had been reached.

 The court held that in order for an agreement to be a domestic contract, pursuant to s.55 of the Family Law Act, there must be a written agreement signed by both parties and witnessed.
 This was not the case here, as only emails were exchanged between the Respondent’s counsel and the Applicant.

-The Respondent’s attorney relied on a case, Geropoulos v.
+The Respondent’s lawyer relied on a case, Geropoulos v.
 Geropoulos, which determined that an agreement contained in an exchange of correspondence between solicitors settling the claims of an action brought pursuant to the Family Law Act was enforceable.
 However, this case was not helpful to the Respondent as there was no consensus on essential terms.

 Although Geropoulos permits lawyers to settle the matter, and this does include correspondence by email, the correspondence must be clear that it specifically resolves all outstanding issues.
 The court further stated that in order for there to be an agreement, there must be a meeting of minds on all essential elements, with agreement that those terms would be incorporated into a formal document.